 Frequently Asked Questions

-Which teak products can I use on furniture which has already turned silver/grey?
+Which Teak Care products can I use on furniture which has already turned silver/grey?

-You can easily brighten and restore furniture which has already weathered to a silvery grey using a Teak Cleaner first, to make the wood look fresher, and then applying a Teak Patinizer to seal and preserve this colour.
+You can easily brighten and restore teak furniture that has weathered to a silvery grey by first using a Teak Cleaner to refresh and lift the surface.
+Once the wood looks cleaner and lighter, applying a Teak Shield will help seal the surface and preserve the silvery-grey colour for longer, while also providing protection against moisture, dirt, and the effects of weather.

-Can teak be left outside all year round after it has been treated?
+Can teak furniture be left outside all year round after it has been treated?

-Will certain teak treatments work better at a certain time of year?
+Will certain Teak Care products work better at a certain time of year?

-Teak can be restored and made to look beautiful at any time of the year.
-However it is recommended to treat wood before putting it away for winter, or before the beginning of the summer season, so that it looks great when you most need it to.
+Teak can be restored and refreshed to look beautiful at any time of the year.
+However, it is recommended to carry out treatments either before storing the furniture away for winter or at the start of the summer season.
+This ensures the wood is well-protected against changing weather conditions and looks its best when you are most likely to use and enjoy it.

 What is Teak Protector?

-Teak Protector is used to preserve the look of brand new teak furniture.
-For those who prefer the natural honey-gold of teak, applying a protector helps to prevent the silvery grey that comes with weathering.
-Teak Protector protects against UV rays from the sun as well, making the look of furniture last that much longer.
+Teak Protector is designed to preserve the fresh look of brand-new teak furniture.
+For those who prefer the natural honey-gold colour of teak, applying a protector helps slow down the natural weathering process that turns the wood silvery-grey over time.
+In addition to maintaining the warm golden tone, Teak Protector also provides protection against UV rays from the sun, helping your furniture retain its vibrant appearance for much longer.

 Is Teak Protector different from teak oil or teak sealer?